Registration Process with Annel

 Cosmetics testing

 At Annel, we work with a wide range of laboratories, which allows us to offer our clients the best prices.
-We understand that time is money, and we work efficiently, maintaining high standards of customer care, in order to meet the deadlines set by our clients.
+We understand that time is money, and we work efficiently, maintaining high standards of accuracy in order to meet the deadlines set by clients.

-There are various testing methods accepted by EU and UK authorities.
+A wide range of testing methods is accepted by UK and EU Authorities.
 These include:

 Claim substantiation